 In today's circumstances, various factors play a role in the specialization of countries, thus affecting the domestic value of exports and the position of countries in GVCs, which may affect the level of economic growth and development.
 Some of the identified macroeconomic determinants that initiate more active participation in GVC are FDI inflows, institutional quality, political stability, resource quality, and technology (Antràs, 2020).
 These determinants can influence the disparity between total trade and trade in VA.
-The size of the economic have more inputs, which reduces import dependence, but also negatively, if we assume that these countries, due to their size, are closer to certain markets where they often buy products (Antràs & De Gortari, 2020).
-The cost of international trade is one of the main negative impacts of all trade flows, which can be due to various causes, such as geographical distance, underdeveloped infrastructure, regulatory barriers in the form of quotas and tariffs, trade agreements, as evidenced by the increase in GVC activity within the EU and ASEAN (Ruta, 2017).
+The size of the economy can also affect the structure of exports, positively, since it is assumed that larger economies have more inputs, which reduces import dependence, but also negatively, if we assume that these countries, due to their size, are closer to certain markets where they often buy products (Antràs & De Gortari, 2020).
+The cost of international trade is one of the main negative impacts of all trade flows, which can be due to various causes, such as geographical distance, underdeveloped infrastructure, regulatory barriers in the form of quotas and tariffs, and inaccurate customs procedures.
+One way to reduce certain types of costs is through trade agreements, as evidenced by the increase in GVC activity within the EU and ASEAN (Ruta, 2017).
 In addition to distance, transportation costs can also be affected by the level of exports between two countries, where the trading partners who trade more often have lower transport prices (Hafner et al., 2022).
 However, in the context of GVC, the existing literature does not provide empirical evidence on the impact of international trade logistics.
 It includes various physical "hard" and "soft" service components (Arvis et al., 2018) that have great potential to reduce trade costs and facilitate international trade flows.